-Shifting focus to the proposed model, intentional efforts were made to mitigate potential overfitting reducing complexity and fine-tuning by hyperparameters.
+Shifting focus to the proposed model, intentional efforts were made to mitigate potential overfitting and reducing complexity fine-tuning hyperparameters.
 Importantly, the model hasn't seen the whole dataset during training, ensuring its ability to generalize to unseen instances.
 While no specific action was taken to address dataset imbalance, the model's performance is evaluated with awareness of the data distribution.
 Ongoing efforts explore strategies for handling imbalanced data, aiming to enhance the model's generalization to new, unseen instances.
 It's worth noting that we are unable to balance the dataset due to the significant loss of data, emphasizing the importance of optimizing model performance within the constraints of available data resources.